Honesty.Integrity.Professionalism. When Experience Matters 'JustCallAnts' - Anthony Rael, REMAX Denver CO Realtor

 Answer: YOU DO!

 Sellers (although they may not realize it) are in total control of setting the listing price.
 As your Realtor, it is my responsibility to survey the "comps", evaluate the current local real estate market to determine and suggest a fair asking price.
-If the seller doesn't agree, then we'll usually map out a multi-phased price reduction timeline that will eventually sell the home.
-It's important to note that Real Estate Agents & Realtors do not determine the price - buyers do.
+If the seller doesn't agree, then we'll usually map out a multi-phased marketing and pricing strategy that will eventually sell the home.

 Is it a good idea to start high knowing I can always drop the price later?

-With the high number of properties saturating the Denver real estate market, it's absolutely critical that your home is priced right from the start.
-When homes are overpriced, they will generate less interest and showings will be down.
-As your Realtor, I am committed to getting top dollar for your house, but as I said before - real estate agents & do not determine the price - buyers do.
-Don't waste time playing games and reducing the price every few weeks or months because you will become frustrated and stressed out when it could have been avoided.
+In any market, it's absolutely critical that your home is priced right from the start.
+When homes are overpriced, they will generate less interest, showings activity will suffer and as time goes on, buyers will be waiting for the price to be reduced.
+As your Realtor, I am committed to getting top dollar for your house and discourage you from reducing the price every few weeks or months because you will become frustrated and stressed out when it could have been avoided by pricing right from the beginning.
 Let's work together to analyze the current market trends to make sure your home is priced right and can sell quickly in this ultra-competitive real estate market.

 How much do you charge to sell a home?

-Sales commission rates vary from agent to agent and can range from 4.5-7% of the sales price.
-Sales commission rates are not set in stone and are negotiable depending on the specific level of marketing services an agent will provide.
-There are some companies that advertise cut-rate commissions, so if you decide to go down this road, please be sure you read the fine print and also make sure you can terminate the contract at any time if you are not satisfied.
+Sales commission rates vary from agent to agent and can range from 1-4% of the sales price.
+Sales commission rates are not set in stone and are negotiable depending on the specific level of marketing services an agent will provide..

 What the heck is a sales "co-op"?